yolken/yolken-blog/site/_posts/2021-04-06-senior-engineer-plateau.md

 manager says that one of their reports is ready for the next level, and there's some basic peer validation, then the person will most likely get promoted.

-For staff an higher levels, the manager's word is typically not enough.
+For staff and higher levels, though, the manager's word is typically not enough.
 The person up for promotion could be the greatest engineer in the world, but if no one outside of their immediate team can affirm this, then they're unlikely to get to the next level.

-The easiest way to get this affirmation is to be *visible* to those outside of your team and particularly those who are making the promotion decision.
+The easiest way to get this affirmation is to be *visible* to those outside of your team and particularly to those who are making the promotion decision.
 Unfortunately, though, this can be hard if you're super introverted (as I am), or you're working head's down on a deep technical problem that isn't flashy and doesn't naturally lend itself to cross-company visibility.